-Bloom Energy and SK Engineering and Construction have powered on two fuel cell complexes in the Gyeonggi province of South Korea.
+Bloom Energy and SK Engineering and Construction have powered two fuel cell complexes in the Gyeonggi province of South Korea.
 The fuel cell technology development is jointly funded by government and private agencies to incorporate advantages from both sides.

-Australian Government has set aside $70 M for a new hydrogen export hub and $74.5 M for hydrogen fuel cell vehicles through a future fuels fund.
-Australian bus maker Volgren plans hydrogen fuel cell prototype and will be released by 2023.
+The Australian Government has set aside $70 M for a new hydrogen export hub and $74.5 M for hydrogen fuel cell vehicles through a future fuels fund.
+Australian bus maker Volgren plans a hydrogen fuel cell prototype and will be released by 2023.
 It’ll be the first domestic hydrogen based bus for Australia.

-In USA, California set apart $39.1 Million for Hydrogen Fuel Stations to create 36 new hydrogen fuel cell stations.
+In USA, California set aside $39.1 Million for Hydrogen Fuel Stations to create 36 new hydrogen fuel cell stations.
 Fuel cell drivers are eligible for a federal tax credit of up to $8,000 and a rebate from the state of $4,500

 Toyota is aiming to accelerate development of commercial fuel cell electric vehicles (FCEVs), particularly small-size commercial trucks, with a tie-up with Isuzu.
 Fukushima’s hydrogen potential is attracting co-operation from Japan’s car industry in developing infrastructure to supply fuel cell electric vehicles (FCEVs) to help achieve the country’s 2050 decarbonisation goal